kkots/ggxrd_hitbox_overlay_2211/README.md

                    Fixed gray boxes still showing after IK cutscene.
                    Fixed pause menu falsely being reported as open after some computer and game restarts.
 - 2023 November 1: Fixed possible crash when unloading the DLL.
+- 2023 November 2: Fixed freeze when closing the game while the mod is running.

 ## TODO